-The William Burgess District and by extension the Nassau Crossing PUD is a rail community reinvented through a vibrant and engaging built environment that captures the essence of the railroad's rich heritage and related cultural progresssions and applies that spirit in a new and modern way.
-The aesthetic is intended to reinvent the social nucleus of Yulee by creating an engaging and creative 'place' by incorporating old styles with a new feel.
-As Lewis Mumford so eloquently stated-Today we must treat the social nucleus as the essential element in every valid city plan.
+YULEE, FLORIDA Second Amendment September 2020 atto-vrunual The William Burgess District and by extension the Nassau Crossing PUD is a rail community reinvented through a vibrant and engaging built environment that captures the essence of the railroad's rich heritage and related cultural progressions and applies that spirit in a new and modern way.
+The aesthetic is intended to reinvent the social nucleus of Yulee by creating an engaging and creative 'place' by incorporating old styles with a new fail.
+In the social nucleus as the essential element in every valid city plan.

-VISION 2032/2030 COMP PLAN
+VISION 2032/2030 COMP PLAN A K